Healthy cooking and authentic dishes – what’s much better?

 Although I am not sure I fully understood the last part, perhaps you can make something of this:

-How odd indeed! *Poof* I say, this machine is acting up a great deal recently!
+How odd indeed! *Poof* I do say, this machine is acting up a great deal recently!

 Cheerio! *Click* *Zoom* [Exit]